Here's Where to Get Free Coffee on National Coffee Day

 Icelandic Provisions

-Skyr is an Icelandic yogurt that's been a national staple since the Middle Ages.
-And Icelandic Provisions is celebrating National Coffee Day with a giveaway of its new cold-brew coffee flavor skyr.
+Skyr is an Icelandic yogurt that's been around since the Middle Ages.
+Icelandic Provisions is celebrating National Coffee Day with a giveaway of its new cold-brew coffee flavor skyr.

 Purchase a 4-ounce cup at your local retailer, take a photo of the receipt and the company will send you a refund via Venmo or Paypal.
 More details are available here.